top of page

 Baashkaakodin-Giizis/Gashkadino-Giizis (Freezing Over Moon) (November 1, 2021)

 Boozhoo, aaniin!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ninga-aadizooke noongom giizhigad!
 "Hello my relatives, I greet you in a good way.
-Welcome back in my Storytelling Lodge, a place of love and knowing.
+Welcome back to my Storytelling Lodge, a place of love and knowing.
 Let's tell a story today!"

 Apane dabasenindizon.
 Gego ani-izhaakegon Wiindigoo endaad.